 - Remove the tape backing while applying directly to the surface.
-Run your hand over the tape and firmly press it onto the joists and beams.
+Run your hand over the tape and firmly press it onto the joists, beams and rim joists.

-- After covering all horizontal and vertical surfaces, cut the tape to length with a utility knife or scissors.
+- After covering all horizontal and vertical surfaces, cut the tape to length with a utility knife.

 Which Butyl Seal Tape Should You Buy?